 Government Ethics Commission and are guided by state laws, administrative rules, and House and Senate rules relating to lobbying.

-Add your constructive feedback and help improve the Legislative Website.
+Add your feedback to help improve the Oregon Legislative Website and Oregon Legislative Information System (OLIS).